mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/18_load_task_requested_entities_regular_mode.md

 #### Getting the Number of Matching Entities

 Click Refresh next to the **Entities Matched** to calculate the number of entities that match the selected parameters.
 The Parameters selection supports the parent-child hierarchy relationship between the LUs of the selected BE.
-It can crosscheck the matching entities of a selective combination of parameters and takes into consideration parameters from different LUs on the same BE with hierarchy structure.
-For example, if customers that live in New York and have scheduled visits (see the screenshot below) are selected, TDM checks the related visits for each patient living in New York and checks for their status.
+It can crosscheck the matching entities of a selected combination of parameters and takes into consideration parameters from different LUs in the same BE hierarchy.
+For example, if customers living in New York with scheduled visits (see the screenshot below) are selected, TDM checks the visits of each patient living in New York and then checks their status.

 - Click ![refesh](images/parameters_refresh_icon.png) to display the number of matching entities according to the parameters’ conditions.